Which station in San Sebastian? See location map

 San Sebastian Renfe station

-Two platforms: In 2024, there are just two platforms in use.
+Two platforms: In 2024, there were just two platforms in use.
 This is the afternoon Alvia from Barcelona, arrived in San Sebastian.

 Back to top